Sleep Stages (Light, Deep, REM)

 Your body uses external cues to move through these stages.
 And this has happened for centuries.
 Before electricity, our Circadian Rhythms relied mostly on the sunrise and sunset to prepare the body for sleep and wakefulness.

-If you want to get better sleep, you’re going to have to get rid of some bad habits.
+To get better sleep, you’ll have to eliminate some bad habits.
 Limit your blue light intake before bed.
 Turn off your laptop and stop scrolling at least one hour before bed.
-Wear blue light blocking glasses.
+Wear blue light-blocking glasses.
 Switch out your Kindle for a paperback book.

 You’ll fall asleep faster without the blue light and the distractions.
-By falling asleep faster, you spend more time in each sleep cycle and more time preparing the body for the next day.
+By falling asleep faster, you spend more time in each sleep cycle and preparing the body for the next day.

 factors that affect sleep cycles